Aryanjstar/MLSA_IIITDWD/README.md

     npm install
     ```

-4. Set up the database with the provided schema (`db/schema.sql`).

-5. Start the application:
+4. Start the application:
     ```bash
     npm start
     ```

-6. Visit `http://localhost:3000` in your browser to access the platform.
+5. Visit `http://localhost:3000` in your browser to access the platform.

 ## Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Contributions are welcome to improve the platform's functionality and user experience.